henryubuntu/Data-Science/04 Python/08 Finance with Python/Readme.txt

 https://youtu.be/xp0EjDuwB2Q

 Maximus 51 days to learn all,
-except 03 Chartered Financial Analyst, this takes max 104 days to learn it all.
+except 03 Chartered Financial Analyst, this takes maximum 104 days to learn it all.